 Over the course of many years, HTC’s Property Management team has proved their ability to understand M&S’s business objectives and provide a service that meets their needs with efficiency.
 A strong working relationship has been forged and HTC is now the first port of call for M&S if surplus property becomes available.
 Off the back of the strong management offering, M&S also appoints HTC for agency, facilities management, building consultancy and significantly, lease advisory services on major rent reviews/lease renewals on their department stores including some of their largest stores, offices and Simply Food stores.

-Whether agency, consultancy or asset management we provide a wide range of technical and commercial advice for your portfolio.
+Whether you need agency, consultancy or asset management services we can provide a wide range of technical and commercial advice.
 For further details on our services get in touch.Find out more